• Asia Pacific Rentals & Services

 Centurion is supporting one of the Asia-Pacific’s largest subsea pipeline decommissioning campaigns, an ambitious multi-phase project in the Gulf of Thailand that began in March 2024.
-Working alongside a leading subsea contractor, we’re providing a full suite of cutting and recovery tools as well as control cabins to enable the safe and efficient removal of over 335km of aging pipeline.
+Working alongside a leading subsea contractor, we’re providing a full suite of cutting and recovery tools, workshop cabins as well as personnel to enable the safe and efficient removal of over 335km of aging pipeline.

 With Phase 2 set to begin in July 2025, this project highlights the critical role Centurion is playing in delivering practical, cost effective and safe solutions for complex offshore decommissioning.